andregri/docker-compose-grafana/README.md

 - **app** contains a sample python flask app behind a nginx proxy

 - **grafana** contains the monitoring stack
-    - `provisioning` folder contains all files to automatically provision resources in Grafana like data sources

 - **iac** contains terraform configuration files to deploy the stack on a EC2 instance in AWS